jblindsay/whitebox-tools/README.md

 ## Installation

 *WhiteboxTools* is a stand-alone executable command-line program with no actual installation.
 Pre-compiled binaries can be downloaded from the [Geomorphometry and Hydrogeomatics Research Group](http://www.uoguelph.ca/~hydrogeo/software.shtml#WhiteboxTools) software web site for various supported operating systems.
-It is likely that *WhiteboxTools* will work on a wider variety of operating systems and archetectures.
-If you do not find your operating system/archetecture in the list of available *WhiteboxTool* binaries, then compilation from source code will be necessary.
+It is likely that *WhiteboxTools* will work on a wider variety of operating systems and architectures.
+If you do not find your operating system/architecture in the list of available *WhiteboxTool* binaries, then compilation from source code will be necessary.

 To compile the latest development version of *WhiteboxTools* from source files, ensure that the latest stable version of the [Rust programming language](https://www.rust-lang.org) compiler is installed on your machine.
 Fork the *WhiteboxTools* GitHub repository and then run the *build.py* Python script.
 To run the build script, type the following command into a terminal, after having changed the terminal working directory to the *WhiteboxTools* folder: